Articles republished on R-bloggers

 Short essays, tutorials, inquiries, and functions for the implementation of experiments, data analysis and other purposes.

-Some of the posts involving R code were republished on R-bloggers, R Weekly, Data Science Central and dev.to.
+Some of the posts involving code were republished on R-bloggers, R Weekly, Data Science Central and dev.to.

 function